AmruthaRowbin/Zillow-style-Property-Listing-API/README.md

 Property Listing Management System

-This is a  backend service for managing property listings.
-The system supports user authentication, property creation and listing, and leverages Docker for containerization, MongoDB for data storage, Redis for caching, and JWT for security.
+This is a Zillow-style Property Listing API built using the node js with express  , enhanced with JWT authentication, Redis caching, Rate Limiting, and Dockerized services.
+It supports secure login, CRUD operations for properties, and powerful API features like filtering, search, and pagination.

 📁  Project Structure